orderoftheflame/pi-garmin-upload/README.md

 # pi-garmin-upload
-Uploads from a connected Garmin GPS device to strava.
+Automatically uploads activities from a connected Garmin GPS device to strava.
+Allowing the Pi to be used as a plug and forget charging / uploading station.

 Currently the udev and properties file support the Edge 500 and Forerunner 15 devices, but adding new devices should be simple.